This article reviews FDA QSIT inspection requirements of design validation and is specific to devices that do not contain software.

 Initial Production Devices or Production Equivalents

 When investigators review validation protocols and reports, the documentation must include traceability to the production lot(s) of the device.
 Investigators may even request a copy of the Device History Record (DHR) for the production lot used for validation.
 If a production lot is not used, then the design validation documentation must disclose how the product differs from production lots, and why the results are acceptable.
-The samples used should be subjected to final test/inspection requirements.
+The samples used should be subjected to the final test/inspection requirements.
 If final test/inspection requirements are not yet established, samples should be retained, so that they can be inspected at a later date.
 Without this traceability, you may have to repeat your design validation with a production lot.

 Validation of Design Changes